Would you like to be the best rider you could possibly be?

 This program is different in that it addresses issues and develops rider’s skills that relate to riding in suburban and rural areas safely.

-Two projects were launched in 2008 to address the rising motorcycle fatality and injury rates around the Gold Coast region at that time – the Gold Coast City Council’s SMART Motorcycle Training Program and MATES, a community motorcycle road safety initiative.
+Two projects were launched in 2008 to address the rising motorcycle fatality and injury rates around the Gold Coast region at that time – the Gold Coast City Council’s “Safer Motorcycle Advanced Rider Training” program and MATES, a community motorcycle road safety initiative.

-The SMART Motorcycle Training Program was operated and subsidised by the Council, and provided affordable on-road training to riders.
+The “Safer Motorcycle Advanced Rider Training” program was operated and subsidised by the Council, and provided affordable on-road training to riders.

 MATES had the support of the Queensland Department of Transport, Queensland Police Service and Queensland Fire and Emergency Services but operated as a community group.